A second chance for displaced and refugee women in Cameroon

 - Ministry of Employment and Vocational Training (MINEFOP)

 - African Centre for Environment, Agriculture and Rural Development (ACEARD)

 - CAYSTI (Cameroon Youth School Tech Incubator)

 - Big Steps Outreach Network (BONET)

-They organise and carry out trainings and develop training modules and online content.
+They have organised and carried out trainings and developed training modules and online content.

-Community partnerships are also very important in all the project sites, for example with village chiefs and through comunity governance mechanisms.
-These local relationships ensure the success and sustainability of SCE activities.
+Community partnerships have also been very important in all the project sites, for example with village chiefs and through comunity governance mechanisms.
+These local relationships have supported the success of SCE activities.

 The context in Cameroon presents many challenges to achieving SCE's objectives.

 - the limited level of education of target beneficiaries